Encore (Eminem album): Critical reception

+Controversies

-Encore provoked some controversy over anti-Bush lyrics and lyrics that parodied and targeted Michael Jackson, who was upset about Eminem's depiction of him in the video for "Just Lose It".
-On December 8, 2003, the United States Secret Service admitted it was "looking into" allegations that Eminem had threatened the President of the United States, George Bush, after the song "We as Americans", as an unreleased bootleg, circulated with the lyrics "Fuck money, I don't rap for dead presidents.
+Encore provoked some controversy over anti-Bush lyrics and lyrics that parodied and targeted Michael Jackson, who criticized Eminem's depiction of him in the video for "Just Lose It" and threatened to sue him.

+On December 8, 2003, the United States Secret Service stated it was "looking into" allegations that Eminem had threatened the President of the United States, George Bush, after the song "We As Americans", in an unreleased bootleg called Straight From The Lab, circulated with the lyrics "Fuck money, I don't rap for dead presidents.
 I'd rather see the president dead."
-This line was eventually used as a sample in Immortal Technique's single "Bin Laden", which featured Mos Def and Chuck D. The incident was later referenced in the video for his song "Mosh" as one several news clips on a wall, along with other newspaper articles about other unfortunate incidents in Bush's career.
+This line was eventually used as a sample in Immortal Technique's single "Bin Laden", which featured Mos Def and Chuck D. The incident was later referenced in the video for his song "Mosh" as one of several news clips on a wall, along with other newspaper articles about other unfortunate incidents in Bush's career.
 The song eventually appeared on the album's bonus disc, with the word "dead" being reversed.

+Eminem's thoughts on the album

-About the album's reception, Eminem said: "I'm cool with probably half that album.
+In retrospect, Eminem stated numerous times that he considers Encore as one of his worst albums.
+He described its reception, "I'm cool with probably half that album.
 I recorded that towards the height of my addiction.
 I remember four songs leaked and I had to go to L.A. and get Dre and record new ones.
-I was in a room by myself writing songs in 25, 30 minutes because we had to get it done, and what came out was so goofy.
+I was in a room by myself writing songs in 25, and 30 minutes because we had to get it done, and what came out was so goofy.
 That's how I ended up making songs like 'Rain Man' and 'Big Weenie'.
 They're pretty out there.
 If those other songs hadn't leaked, Encore would've been a different album."
-In the Kamikaze interview he did with Sway Calloway, although he stated that "Encore... [is] not what I would consider one of my better albums", in the same interview, he considered it better than its follow-up Relapse.
-He reiterates his statement about Encore in 2022 for the XXL's 25th anniversary issue and singled out the album as his first «misstep»: "It became a misstep and I struggled to get over the fact that I didn't do my best.
+In an interview with Sway Calloway for his album Kamikaze, he stated that although "Encore... [is] not what I would consider one of my better albums", he considered it better than its follow-up Relapse.
+He reiterated his statement about Encore in 2022 for the 25th anniversary issue of XXL: "It became a misstep and I struggled to get over the fact that I didn't do my best.
 My best would've been good enough if the leaks hadn't happened.
 But I released what I had at that point in time, and I feel that put a kind of a mark on my catalog.
 Encore did some decent numbers, but I was never that concerned with numbers.
 I was more so worried about what people think about the album.
 Critics and fans were important to me, and they were always at me about that project."